Office of Student Development and Academic Counseling

 Ability to be discreet and keep information confidential

 Good study habits

 What are the benefits of being a Peer Tutor?

-- Improved knowledge of subject matter; serves as review for USMLE
+Enhanced knowledge of subject matter and review for USMLE

 Priority for tutoring services is based on a student’s level of need and consideration of a student’s status in regard to the Academic Achievement Policy.
 Students experiencing greater difficulty in coursework typically receive first priority for tutoring.

 When are students assigned tutoring?

 Students are assigned to tutoring following completion of the first exam block in a course.
 The purpose of this is to allow students an opportunity to discover their own learning preferences and better understand which personal learning approaches could be enhanced through tutoring.
 Tutor assignments are made throughout the semester at the conclusion of each exam so that students have an opportunity to receive tutoring in preparation for the next exam.

 Once assigned to a tutor, how long and how often is a student able to work with a tutor?

 Students are assigned to tutors for an examination block (the period of time) that precedes an upcoming exam.